minamahdian/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 ![alt text](image.png)

 Question 3: When I decreased the number of repetitions in the simulation to 100, the generated plot was not reproducible.
+Question 4: I increased the simulation time to 10,000, which resulted in more reproducible data.